yastn/yastn/docs/source/fpeps/algorithms_ctmrg.rst

 The core idea behind CTMRG, both in the symmetric and nonsymmetric cases, remains the same.
 The method approximates the contraction of an infinite tensor network by utilizing a finite set of environment tensors with a fixed rank :math:`\chi`.
 These environment tensors undergo a Renormalization Group (RG) procedure, iteratively converging towards their fixed-point forms.
-The ultimate goal is to recover the thermodynamic limit properties as the rank :math:`\chi` approaches infinity.
-In yastn/tn/fpeps/ctm/_ctm_iteration_routines.py, we use the Corboz version [3] of CTMRG.
-In the corner transfer matrix method, the infinite environment of a given site (or sites in a unit cell) in a 2D tensor network is approximated by a combination of four corner C_nw,C_sw,C_ne,C_se and four transfer T_n,T_w,T_e,T_s tensors of finite size, as depicted in the following figure.
-The singles-site observable O is placed between the site and its conjugated attached via the physical indices.
+The ultimate goal is to recover the thermodynamic limit properties as the rank :math:`\chi \rightarrow \infty`.
+In the corner transfer matrix method, the infinite environment of a given site (or sites in a unit cell) in a 2D tensor network is approximated by a combination of four corner :math:`C_{nw},C_{sw},C_{ne},C_{se}` and four transfer :math:`T_{n},T_{w},T_{e},T_{s}` tensors of finite size, as depicted in the following figure.
+The single-site observable :math:`O` is placed between the site and its conjugated attached via the physical indices.
-The CTMRG tensors when contracted provides the reduced density matrix with which the expectation value is to be comoputed.
+The CTMRG tensors when contracted provides the reduced density matrix with which the expectation value is to be computed.

 ::